yclas/guides/docs/api-documentation.md

 Mandatory , id_user, id_ad, id_product (see get products)

-Example will create an order for user 1 and ad 5 for product 1.
+For example, it will create an order for user 1 and ad 5 for product 1.
 Will be marked as paid immediately.

 `POST /api/v2/orders/create?id_user=1&id_ad=5&id_product=1`